johndcobb/johndcobb.github.io/organizing/appliedAGinNZ2024.md

 This is a special session at the [AMS-AustMS-NZMS joint meeting](https://ms-meet-2024.blogs.auckland.ac.nz/) in Auckland, New Zealand, taking place December 9-13, 2024.
 The goal of this meeting is to bring together experts in algebraic geometry and commutative algebra, with a emphasis on computations and applications.

 ## Talks
-There are twelve 25-minute talks by:
+There are thirteen 25-minute talks by:
 - [Christin Bibby](https://www.math.lsu.edu/~bibby/) (Louisiana State University)
   <details>
     <summary>A Serre spectral sequence for the moduli space of tropical curves</summary>